xovox/OpenArcadeDB/README.md

 * https://www.progettosnaps.net
 * https://arcade-history.com

-# Projects that use OpenVGDB
+# Projects that use OpenArcadeDB

 None that I'm aware of, but I am going to implement using it with one current and a few future projects